confirmedcode/Shared/README.md

 Confirmed VPN uses two databases: one Postgres and one Redis.
 The following documents each database's schema and purpose.

 ## Postgres
-The Postgres database stores Admin Users, Certificates, Subscriptions, Support Users, and Users.
+The Postgres database stores Admin Users, Certificates, Partner Snapshots, Partner Users, Partners, Subscriptions, Support Users, and Users.

 ### Tables